Laragear/WebAuthn/README.md

 >
 > The `AttestationValidator` instances a storable credential, it doesn't save it.
 This way you have the chance to alter the model with additional data before persisting.

 Compared to prior versions, the validation data to pass through `AttestationValidator` and `AssertionValidator` no longer require the current Request instance.
-Instead, these only need the JSON array.
+Instead, these only need the JSON array of data.

 If you prefer, you can still use the `fromRequest()` helper, which will extract the required WebAuthn data from the current or issued Request instance, or manually instance a `Laragear\WebAuthn\JsonTransport` with the required data.